Lunilux24/Instant-Messaging-Platform/README.md

 ### Messages and Ports
 Messages sent over TCP to the server are communicated on port 1234 and are acknowledged with a response message.
 Each message sent over TCP is done on a new connection (no persistent-connections).
 Messages sent over UDP are communicated on port 1235.
 Both UDP and TCP is used when communicating between the client and the server.

 Communciations between clients is done directly between the clients using TCP.
 This connection will use the port `TCPMessagePort`.
 The server will faciliate the sharing of port numbers, but will not be involved in client-to-client communications.
-WHen you are developing locally with two clients, you will need to make sure to use different values for `TCPMessagePort`.

 ### Response Messages
 Response messages are in ASCII text with a response code and a response message (similar to HTTP).